Northgard - General Extreme Mode Tips > MGW: Video Game Guides, Cheats, Tips and Tricks

 2. Time is of the essence.
 You are allowed to relax in Skirmish, but in Extreme, you should always micromanage your military or villagers to be as efficient as possible.
 Pay attention to notifications, especially idle villagers.
 Turn scouts and warriors into villagers when you can; don’t retain an army unless necessary, or you can’t afford to disband them.

 3. Maximize efficiency.
 Make sure you leave room for silos on food tiles, place Markets and Trading posts on the same tile, and leave room for a Mine when Stone / Iron is on the tile.
 Pay attention to each clan’s Lore when planning out what to colonize.

 4. You should almost never need to develop land (paying 100 Krowns) unless you are Goat and can do it for 20.
 Instead, push food production and expand to a new tile.

 1. Expand until you can have a steady supply of everything you need.
 On Extreme, you rarely need to take more than 5-6 territories besides your home province.

-3. Krowns are nice, but unless you are playing Raven, you only need enough for upgrading buildings and hiring a few military units.
+3. Krowns are nice, but you only need enough to upgrade buildings and hire a few military units unless you are playing Raven.
 Try to keep about 100-150 in reserve with at least +2 production and only push Krowns if you need them for Upgrades or Military.